forstner2690/resources/_skillvestor_core_prompt.md

 - What might be catalysts?
 - What are the biggest risks, challenges the company might face?

-Provide a holistic and comprehensive rationale for each conclusion.
+Think about each question in a holistic and comprehensive way and provide a clear rationale for each decision.